 What is the Initial Status Conference?

-An Initial Status Conference is not a hearing where you present evidence or testimony to the Court.
+The ISC is not a hearing where you present evidence or testimony to the Court.
 It is an informal call (or sometimes, in-person or virtual appearance).
 Consider it a sort of “check-in” with the Court to make sure your case is running smoothly.
+You’ll talk mediation, experts, temporary orders (if needed), and financial disclosures.
+If you started the case, you will need to update the FCF about service on the other side.

 Please note that this page is intended to be informational and should not substitute legal advice on your family law matter.
 Contact us today to discuss options on how to prepare and attend the Initial Status Conference with our award-winning legal services.